danieldudzic/woocommerce-paypal-payments/readme.txt

 6. Main settings screen.

 == Changelog ==

+= 2.9.6 - XXXX-XX-XX =
+* Fix - NOT_ENABLED_TO_VAULT_PAYMENT_SOURCE on PayPal transactions when using ACDC Vaulting without PayPal Vault approval #2955
+* Fix - Express buttons for Free Trial Subscription products on Block Cart/Checkout trigger CANNOT_BE_ZERO_OR_NEGATIVE error #2872
+* Fix - String translations not applied to Card Fields on Block Checkout #2934
+* Fix - Fastlane component included in script when Fastlane is disabled #2911
+* Fix - Zero amount line items may trigger CANNOT_BE_ZERO_OR_NEGATIVE error after rounding error #2906
+* Fix - “Save changes” is grey and unclickable when switching from Sandbox to Live #2895
+* Fix - plugin queries variations when button/messaging is disabled on single product page #2896
+* Fix - Use get_id instead of get_order_number on setting custom_id (author @0verscore) #2930
+* Enhancement - Improve fraud response order notes for Advanced Card Processing transactions #2905
+* Tweak - Update the minimum plugin requirements to WordPress 6.5 & WooCommerce 9.2 #2920

 = 2.9.5 - 2024-12-10 =
 Fix - Early translation loading triggers `Function _load_textdomain_just_in_time was called incorrectly.` notice #2816